GoogleCloudPlatform/document-intake-accelerator/docs/SharedVPC_steps.md

 │
 ```
 Resolution:
-- Make sure that external static IP address is Regional (not Global) and in the same region as GKE cluster
 - Make sure that there is a firewall rule allowing Master Node communicate with the worker Nodes:
   - Ingress allowed for the network from MASTER_IPV4_CIDR on port 8443